 To date, there are an estimated 9,500 OVCs (orphans and vulnerable children) in a district of 80,000 people.
 “Lyantonde is one of the most susceptible regions and towns in Uganda, and we haven't had an opportunity to develop and adopt a combined approach in combating [HIV/AIDS],” says Lauben Tushemereirwe, executive director and one of the co-founders of CHAU.

 Since it was founded in 2004, CHAU has provided more than 600 children with schoolbooks, tuition/fees, and housing, and has even bought animals for families so they can use them to barter for goods.
-Their attempt to foster education and community involvement is laudable, but as I stood among a group of sick children and orphans, I couldn't help but think that they were still at the bottom of a huge uphill struggle.
+Their attempt to foster education and community involvement is laudable, but as I stood among a group of sick children and orphans, I couldn't help thinking that they were still at the bottom of a huge uphill struggle.

 During my time with CHAU, Lauben and his team drove us through banana groves and down dirt tracks to meet some "real villagers."
 He wanted to show us the stark contrast between those being sponsored by CHAU and those who weren't.

-At some stops we were by smiling, well-fed children in crisp button-down shirts, all eager to show off their grades and English skills.
+At some stops we were met by smiling, well-fed children in crisp button-down shirts, all eager to show off their grades and English skills.
 Other times, we were introduced to gaunt, malnourished families, parentless children, or single mothers and fathers who didn’t utter a word.

 The stories of families torn apart by HIV/AIDS were endless.
 Infidelity wasn’t taboo, but in Lyantonde men were sleeping with prostitutes who were servicing truckers without condoms, resulting in a vicious cycle of single parents, orphans, and the pressure that puts on local communities.